Covid-19 Data and Modelling: Trust or Distrust?

 Cathy O'Neil's blog and Bloomberg Opinion column

 With a Ph.D. in Mathematics from Harvard, a postdoctoral fellow at MIT, professorship at Barnard, and first-hand experience working through the credit crisis on Wall Street, CATHY O'NEIL provides trusted critical analysis of our ever increasing algorithmic world.
+O'Neil was tapped to appear as a professional in her field in The Social Dilemma, a critically-acclaimed film that explores the dangers of social networking.

 To keep informed of her latest insights you can read her blog, here. > >